dianavile/promofarma/README.md

 a Progresssive Web Application(PWA) with `React`, `Redux` and `Materialize.CSS` for e-commerce PromoFarma.

 ## Project Main Goal
-The main goal is to create a static web page according to mockup The App consist of two main components "Productlist" and "Shoppingcart".
+Create a static web page according to mockup of two main components "Productlist" and "Shoppingcart".

 ### Features
 __Productlist:__